 Plug into the new way to sell with these eight sales-driven conversational marketing solutions:

 1. Bypass Landing Pages Using Website Chatbots

-Conversational marketing can double the conversions achieved by your forms.
+Conversational marketing bots can double the conversions achieved by your forms.
 While forms aren’t exactly dead, landing pages can still be a hurdle prospects may not want to deal with.

 Prospects are simply more willing to provide their contact information to a chatbot, naturally, through the course of conversation.
 Then, if a visitor walks away or stalls short of conversion, the bot can prompt them to keep going and reach the conversion point.

 2. Offline Bots can Capture Information and Interest on Service Pages

 Your website just became the hardest working salesperson in your company.

 Chatbots don’t eat, they don’t sleep and they don’t celebrate many holidays (with the notable exceptions of tax holidays and Toyotathon.)
 So, when you’ve got visitors stalking your service pages at 3 a.m., your conversational marketing AI can provide the same consistent experience at 10 a.m. that they could at 2 a.m.

 So much of inbound marketing’s magic is reaching the right people, at the right time, with the right information.
 Chatbots remove the hurdle of business hours and time spent waiting for a salesperson to help a shopper.